opendaylight/docs/docs/getting-started-guide/clustering.rst

 Two different failure detectors can be configured for these two purposes:

-* ``akka.cluster.failure-detector`` for failure detection within own data center
+* ``pekko.cluster.failure-detector`` for failure detection within own data center

-* ``akka.cluster.multi-data-center.failure-detector`` for failure detection across
+* ``pekko.cluster.multi-data-center.failure-detector`` for failure detection across
   different data centers

 Heartbeat messages for failure detection across data centers are only performed between a number of the oldest nodes on each side.
-The number of nodes is configured with ``akka.cluster.multi-data-center.cross-data-center-connections``.
+The number of nodes is configured with ``pekko.cluster.multi-data-center.cross-data-center-connections``.

 This influences how rolling updates should be performed.
 Don’t stop all of the oldest nodes that are used for gossip at the same time.
 Stop one or a few at a time so that new